 Blacks and Hispanics with neuropsychiatric symptoms are more likely to develop cognitive impairment, according to recent BrightFocus-funded research.

 A BrightFocus-funded research team has identified how an FDA-approved antioxidant may be used to help prevent age-related macular degeneration in people with certain genetic risk factors for the disease.

-The U.S. Food and Drug Administration today approved Leqembi (lecanemab-irmb) via the Accelerated Approval pathway for the treatment of Alzheimer’s disease based on its ability to clear toxic amyloid from the brain.
-It is the only drug in the class of amyloid immunotherapies shown to slow cognitive decline and will be available during or before the week of Jan.
-23, 2023.
+The U.S. Food and Drug Administration today granted full approved of Leqembi (lecanemab-irmb) for the treatment of Alzheimer’s disease based on its ability to clear toxic amyloid from the brain.